Skip to main content

 To create a new A/B test:

-1. Open the A/B tests section from the Adapty main menu.
+1. Go to A/B tests from the Adapty main menu.

 3. In the Create the A/B test window, enter a Test name.
 This is required and should help you easily identify the test later.
 Choose something descriptive and meaningful so it's clear what the test is about when you review the results.